Marina Diamandis: Mental health

 Diamandis has openly spoken about dealing with depression and anxiety.
 Her song "Happy", the opening song from the album Froot, discusses her battle with depression, while the whole record is dedicated to celebrating happiness.
 The song was preceded by tracks from previous records such as "Numb", "Are You Satisfied?", "Living Dead", and "Teen Idle", which were written about her depression from her teenage years and twenties.
 In 2017, she began a Tumblr blog named "Marinabook" where she discussed a variety of topics surrounding mental health.
 To celebrate World Mental Health Day 2017 (and her 32nd birthday), Diamandis posted an essay about her battle with her mental health struggles.
 Over the years she attended various psychology courses, which earned her an alias of a "pop psychologist".

 In her twenties, Diamandis suffered from bulimia, an experience which partly inspired her debut poetry collection, Eat the World, which was published in 2024.

 Physical health

 In July 2023, Diamandis opened up on Instagram about her diagnosis of chronic fatigue syndrome.
-She wrote that her energy has been very low for a while and she attributes her illness to chronic stress.
+She wrote that her energy had been very low for a while and she attributed her illness to chronic stress.